giselaortt/giselaortt.github.io/pages/books.md

 I started reading non-fiction in 2017 and have not stopped ever since.
 Here Are some recomendations I have and eventually a review.

 ### My top books:
-- Fast and slow: two ways of thinking, Daniel Kahneman
 - Mindset, Carol Dwerk
 - Sapiens, Harari Yuval
 - Homo Deus: A Brief History of Tomorrow